-Symbol LTORG Not used Name Operation Operand blank or LTORG Not used
+Name Operation Operand Symbol or blank LTORG Not used

 The symbol represents the address of the first byte of the literal pool.
 It has a length attribute of 1.

 The literal pool is organized into four segments within which the literals are stored in order of appearance, dependent on the divisibility properties of their object lengths (dup factor times total explicit or implied length).
 The first segment contains all literals whose object length is a multiple of eight.
 Those remaining literals with lengths divisible by four are stored in the second segment.
 The third segment holds the remaining evenlength literals.
 Any literals left over have odd lengths and are stored in the fourth segment.